RAK3272-SiP Quick Start Guide

 Chirpstack OTAA Device Registration

-1. If you have selected DeviceProfile_OTAA, as shown in Figure 206, then after the device is created, an Application Key must be also created for this device.
+- If you have selected DeviceProfile_OTAA, as shown in Figure 206, an Application Key must be created for the device after it is set up.

-1. A previously created Application Key can be entered here, or a new one can be generated automatically by clicking the icon highlighted in red in Figure 207.
+- You can either enter a previously created Application Key or generate a new one automatically by clicking the icon highlighted in red in Figure 207.

-Standard OTAA mode requires the Device EUI, Application Key, and Application EUI, but in ChirpStack’s implementation, only the Device EUI and the Application Key are mandatory.
-The Application EUI is not required and not recorded in the Application tab.
-Nevertheless, you can reuse the Device EUI as the Application EUI during the configuration on the side of the node.
+Standard OTAA mode requires the Device EUI, Application Key, and Application EUI.
+However, in ChirpStack's implementation, only the Device EUI and Application Key are mandatory.
+The Application EUI is not required and is not recorded in the Application tab.
+Nonetheless, you can reuse the Device EUI as the Application EUI during the node configuration.

 OTAA Configuration for Chirpstack